wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 ### Invalidation

-Invalidation can be initiated at any level of the cache by calling the `invalidate()` method
+Invalidation can be initiated at any level of the cache by calling the `invalidate()` method.
+In fact, even the coherence protocol calls this method to invalidate blocks in child caches.
+The semantics of `invalidate()` method guarantees that the block to be invalidated will not be cached on the level it is called as well as all children levels.
+In this section we show how `invalidate()` interacts with cache coherence.

+The `invalidate()` method first performs a cache lookup using the `lookup()` method of the tag array (not updating LRU states).
+If the block is found in the tag array, the address and the index of the block is passed to the coherence controller's method `processInv`.
+Note that `invalidate()` handles both downgrades (`INVX`) and true invalidations (`INV`).
+The type of invalidation is specified using the `type` parameter.
+When downgrade is requested, the current level on which `invalidate()` is called and levels below are assumed to hold a block in `M` or `E` state.